 Unlike the Prohibition Party, the Anti-Saloon League was non-partisan.
 Unlike the Woman’s Christian Temperance Union (WCTU), it did not discriminate against men.
 And unlike democratic organizations, it operated from the top down.
 Finally, unlike the Ku Klux Klan, it did not engage in illegal enforcement of prohibition laws.

-The Anti-Saloon League stressed its religious character.
+The ASL stressed its religious character.
 It acted for churches and, therefore, was working for God.
 Anything it did was moral because it was working to bring about the Lord’s will.

 In the minds of many leaders of the League, achieving prohibition justified many highly questionable actions.
 After Purley Baker assumed leadership of the League, he raised large sums of money to create a major information campaign.

-The primary thrust of his campaign was to demonize the producers of alcoholic beverages.
+The primary thrust of his campaign was to demonize brewers.
 Most brewers were of German extraction.
-So Baker said that Germans “eat like gluttons and drink like swine.”2 League posters vilified the “Huns” as ape-like Neanderthals threatening the U.S. and its way of life.
+So Baker said that Germans “eat like gluttons and drink like swine.”2 League posters vilified the “Huns” as ape-like Neanderthals threatening the U.S. and its way of life.”
 Stigmatizing German brewers proved to be a highly successful strategy as World War I approached.

 William H. Anderson

-When the U.S. entered the war, Anti-Saloon League leader William H. Anderson equated the dry crusade with patriotism.
-The League insisted that “The challenge to loyal patriots of America today is to demand the absolute prohibition of the liquor traffic.”3
+When the US entered the war, Anti-Saloon League leader William H. Anderson equated the dry crusade with patriotism.
+He insisted that “The challenge to loyal patriots of America today is to demand the absolute prohibition of the liquor traffic.”3

 The New York Times expressed concern over Anderson’s bigotry.
 One pamphlet attacked “the un-American, pro-German, crime-producing, food-wasting, youth-corrupting, home-wrecking, treasonable liquor traffic.”
 It asked “How can any loyal citizen, be he wet or dry, help or vote for a trade that is aiding a pro-German Alliance?”